vsrinivas/fuchsia/docs/development/workflows/fx.md

 * `tools` contains a broad array of the most common developer tools.
 This includes tools for spawning components from command-line shells, tools for reconfiguring and testing networks, making http requests, debugging programs, changing audio volume, and so on.
+The core product includes `bundles:tools` in the universe package set by default.
 * `tests` causes all test programs to be built.
 Most test programs can be invoked using `run-test-component` on the device, or via `fx run-test`.
 * `kitchen_sink` is a target that causes all other build targets to be